 2. How to schedule eBookings with existing stock

-You have the option to use AWB stock if you already have it assigned to the IATA number selected.
+You have the option to use AWB stock already assigned to the selected IATA number.
 This is the AWB management option.
-If you have stock assigned, this option will be available, if not, it will be greyed out.
+If you have stock assigned, this option will be available; if not, it will be greyed out with a message stating that you have 0 AWBs available.

 3. How to add AWBs manually to schedule eBookings

-Regardless of the option for AWB you have chosen, click on Next.
-This will take you to the second phase of the scheduling process, where you can Set frequency section to set up your schedules.
+Once you have selected the AWB option, click Next.
+This will take you to the second phase of the scheduling process, where you can set the frequency for your schedules.

 How to set the frequency of your eBookings

 Next, select the start date and finish date for this schedule, then click Next.
-Bear in mind, you need to have sufficient AWBs available for the date range selected.
+You must have sufficient AWBs available for the selected date range.
 If there aren’t enough, you will be shown an on-screen error message.

 Review and confirm